Pasco Landfill NPL Site

 During late summer and fall 2015, deep trenches were dug around the fire boundaries and filled with a clay-cement slurry, creating a barrier that prevented the fire from spreading and limited oxygen flow to it.
 Buried waste in the fire zone was then excavated and extinguished.
 Some combustible materials, such as tires and wood debris, were hauled offsite for disposal.
 After quenching, leftover waste was returned to the pit and reburied.
 A final cover of clay, soil, and cement was then placed over the top, effectively sealing off the original fire zone.

-In December 2015, temperature and gas monitoring probes were installed around and within the former fire zone.
+In December 2015, temperature and gas monitoring probes were installed around and within the former Balefill Area fire zone.
 Monitoring data were collected for several months.
-These data, together with observations made during the construction work, show the fire is now out.
+These data, together with observations made during the construction work, show the fire in this area is now out.

 The engineered Zone A cover system was installed in 2001.
 This cover has sunk down in places due to the ongoing cleanup actions.
 This settling is being closely monitored to ensure the cover system is not adversely affected.
 Repairs were made to parts of the cover in 2015 after a deep barrier wall of soil and clay was installed around the northern and eastern portions of the landfill during fall 2015.